 Just make sure you don’t hold your phone over the edge because you're not getting it back if it falls!

 This stunning walk will take you through the forest and over 6 bridges crossing multiple times over the Maligne Canyon.
 All of the bridges have a unique viewpoint but pay particular attention to the first and second as these are the most impressive.

 The cascading glacial water is mesmerizing to watch along this peaceful trail.

 The hike to the fourth bridge is reasonably easy and can be completed within an hour.
 If you’re short on time or fitness isn’t your strong point, the 5th and 6th bridge viewpoints can be accessed via the road.
 You’ll see signs when driving along Maligne Road.

-Let someone else take care of the work and book a Jasper Wildlife and Waterfalls Tour with Lakeshore Hike or Maligne Canyon Icewalk Discovery Tour in winter!
+Let someone else take care of the work and book a Wildlife & Waterfalls Tour with Maligne Lake Cruise.

 Knock Off Five Lakes with One Stone

 One of the most impressive hikes in Jasper is the Valley of the Five Lakes.
 It’s relatively short and easy to achieve therefore making it popular with the locals and tourists alike.